 - Resource allocation across team members

-- Kanban boards and gantt charts
+- Kanban boards and Gantt charts

 - Advanced project workflows